chris24walsh/personal-aws-server/README.md

 ### Prerequisites
 You will need the following installed locally:
 - Packer
+- r10k (install using `gem install r10k`

 ### Setup
+1. Install the puppet modules from the Puppetfile using r10k:
+	`r10k puppetfile install`
-If you have configured your aws credentials using aws-cli, simply run:
+2. If you have configured your aws credentials using aws-cli, simply run:
 	`packer build template.json`
 Alternatively, you can use a variable file (see 'blank_variables.json'):
 	`packer build -var-file=variables.json template.json`